Determination of Sulphate Content | Limit Test for Sulphate

 2.3 Health & Safety Sheets for samples analysed by this method

-The acidic solution is treated with barium chloride solution under standard conditions to produce opalescence (Barium Sulphate) white colour which is matched for its intensity of colour against a standard.
-Samples equal or less than the standard pass.
+The acidic solution is treated with barium chloride solution under standard conditions to produce an opalescence (Barium Sulphate) white colour which is matched for its intensity of colour against a standard.
+Samples equal to or less than the standard pass.
 The colour is compared using a matching pair of Nessler tubes under good even lighting.

 5. REFERENCE STANDARD